 Other factors are pregnancy, menopause and overly humid climates, which can all upset the normal oil balance within your skin and increase the activity of sebaceous glands.

 Another common cause of oily skin is the daily use of chemical soaps and cleansers which strip your skin's natural healthy oils content, causing it to counter by over producing oil.
 The use of commercial soaps over a long period of time can be a major factor that leads to a life time of oily skin, so it's best to avoid these and find organic soaps prepared from natural ingredients, which are readily available in good health food stores these days.

 Oily skin is also quite common in teenagers due to their hormonal changes, but it can also occur at any age.
-Luckily, skin tends to become dryer as we age since the flow of oil decreases with age.
+Luckily, the skin tends to become dryer as we age since the flow of oil decreases with age.

-It’s also quite normal to have skin that’s oily in certain areas but dry or normal in other areas; this is called combination skin and you should treat the areas individually.
+It’s also quite normal to have skin that’s oily in certain areas but dry or normal in other areas; this is called "combination skin" and you should treat the areas individually.

-2. Exfoliating with Sea Salt and Essential Oils
+1. Exfoliate with Sea Salt and Essential Oils